 Thomas Aquinas was an immensely influential thinker and Dominican friar of the 13th century.
 Apart from his significant contribution to the theological discussions of the day, he played a vital role in bringing Aristotelian thought in sync with Church doctrines.

-He accordingly created a vast body of literature which dealt with theological discussions in view of natural philosophy, dealing with subjects such as metaphysics, ethics, political order, psychology and natural law.
+He accordingly created a vast body of literature that dealt with theological discussions in view of natural philosophy, dealing with subjects such as metaphysics, ethics, political order, psychology, and natural law.

 Francis Bacon was an English philosopher and author who was born in the second half of the 16th century and died in 1626.
-He is hailed as the very figure who laid the basis for modern scientific method, scientific enquiry and empiricism.
+He is hailed as the very figure who laid the basis for the modern scientific method, scientific inquiry, and empiricism.